Argentina Travel Advice

 The overall threat for Argentina is low, however the best travel advice for Argentina is to remain cautious throughout your visit, particularly in popular tourist spots and busy cities such as Buenos Aires, Rosario and Mendoza.
 These areas are key destinations for thieves looking to target affluent tourists, so you should ensure your personal belongings are safe at all times.

 Intelligent Protection International Limited provides Executive Protection services in South and Latin America.
 If you are interested in these services, please visit: Bodyguards in Latin America.

 There is no general terrorist threat in Argentina and it is a reasonably stable country with a good economic outlook, however there may be an underlying threat from anti-capitalist groups who have used small explosive devices in the past at finance targets.
-There have been terrorist groups which have been known to operate in the Argentina, Brazil and Paraguay border areas but this does not pose a severe risk.
+There have been terrorist groups which have been known to operate in Argentina, Brazil and Paraguay border areas but this does not pose a severe risk.
 Most stays in Argentina are without trouble.

-With 35% of the country living below the poverty line, civil unrest can happen and demonstrations which have been known to turn violent.
+With 35% of the country living below the poverty line, civil unrest can happen and demonstrations have been known to turn violent.
 Areas of possible outbreak of demonstrations are:

 - The Plaza de Mayo, Buenos Aires